 Remove from heat and stir in remaining 1/4 cup powdered sugar.
 Set aside to cool.

 When cool shape into balls and place on parchment paper on top of cookie sheet.
 Place in refrigerator to chill peanut butter balls.

 I used melting chocolate about half a bag.
 Melt on high for 90 seconds.
 Stir and continue heat for 15 seconds and stirring until completely melted.

 Remove chilled peanut butter balls from refrigerator.
 Dip into melted chocolate and place on parchment paper to set up.
 ENJOY!

-Making toffee was suppose to be difficult.
-After all you really only find the good stuff in high end expensive candy stores.
+Making toffee was supposed to be difficult.
+After all you really only find the good stuff in high-end expensive candy stores.
 Not any more!
-Save time and money making your own.
+Save time and money-making your own.
 Plus you know exactly what goes into making this decadent treat.
 Forget buying expensive toffee.
 Come along and I’ll show you how to make your very own anytime you want.